stonefl/stonefl.github.io/_posts/2016-01-15-installing-and-managing-python-and-packages-with-anaconda.markdown

 `source deactivate py2` on **Linux or Mac OSX**

 **NOTE:** For Windows system, the activate and deactivate commands do not work in PowerShell, but work in cmd.
-Here is one potential solution, if you want to keep using your PowerShell: [Powershell activate and deactivate #626](https://github.com/conda/conda/issues/626)
+Here is one potential solution, if you want to keep using your PowerShell: [Powershell activate and deactivate #626](https://github.com/conda/conda/issues/626).
+You can also try another work around way:
+1) type `cmd` in Powershell to switch to cmd line; 2) run activate or deactivate command; 3) type `powershell` to change back to Powershell.

 ## Common Commands